blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

     your AppController.

-Here's what the ``add()`` action does: if the HTTP method of the request was POST, try to save the data using the Post model.
-If for some reason it doesn't save, just render the view.
+Here's what the ``add()`` action does: if the HTTP method of the request was POST, it tries to save the data using the Post model.
+If for some reason it doesn't save, it just renders the view.
 This gives us a chance to show the user validation errors or other warnings.

 Every CakePHP request includes a ``CakeRequest`` object which is accessible using